 Tea drinking in England became a popular pastime back in the 1600s, when the wife of King Charles II, the Portuguese Infanta Catherine de Braganza, introduced tea drinking to the English Court and made it acceptable for the well-born ladies of society to drink tea.
 Traditionally, tea had been served in men’s coffee houses, so with her drink of choice came respectability and acceptance of tea drinking throughout English society.

-However, Afternoon Tea was not introduced to England until the 19 th Century, with the now very famous story of a rather peckish Duchess of Bedford, who could not wait until late for her dinner, so ordered some cakes and biscuits, bread and butter, and a pot of her favourite teatime tipple, Darjeeling, to be served in her drawing room.
+However, Afternoon Tea was not introduced to England until the 19th Century.
+The now very famous story of a somewhat peckish Duchess of Bedford, who could not wait until late for her dinner, so ordered some cakes and biscuits, bread and butter, and a pot of her favourite teatime tipple, Darjeeling, to be served in her drawing room.
 When Queen Victoria heard about it and was invited to tea, she loved the idea, and it soon became a tradition, usually teamed with what was purported to be Her Majesty’s favourite light raspberry and buttercream sponge cake, now known as Victoria Sponge.
 It’s thought that Battenberg cake was also invented under the auspices of Victoria and Albert, so it seems that they liked their tea and cake!

 So began the long and illustrious tradition of Afternoon Tea, as we know it now, with a selection of dainty sandwiches, cakes and sweet treats, served with a pot of top quality tea.
 It became a real sense of occasion, with ladies dressing up in their finery to gather in the drawing room and enjoy a selection of tea, cakes and dainty sandwiches.
 Traditional Afternoon Tea is still served in the royal palaces to this day, enjoyed by our own Queen Elizabeth II at around 4pm.